Features retired Nasa Astronaut – Jim Wetherbee!

 This Masterclass is brought to you by CORGI Technical Services and the ASCP, in association with JMJ Associates, a global leader in developing safety leadership and culture in high hazard industries.

 The highly interactive workshop is designed to challenge conventional thinking and leave participants with practical insights and actions they can implement in their organisations.
-The workshop will introduce key concepts and principles for building strong safety cultures and provide a safe space to share experiences and learnings with each other.
+The workshop will introduce key concepts and principles for building strong safety cultures.
+It will provide a safe space to share experiences and learnings with each other.

 Our vision is to equip social housing boards across the UK to better understand the impact culture has on safety and deliver the Charter for Social Housing Residents White Paper objectives, helping to keep millions of residents safe.